Monks: The Transatlantic Feedback: Aftermath

-In conjunction with the film play loud! productions initiated a double CD tribute record by the title Silver Monk Time – a tribute to the monks.
+In conjunction with the film play loud! productions initiated a double CD tribute record by the title Silver Monk Time – a tribute to the Monks.
 This record served as financial support to the film and was released officially on October 23, 2006, at the famous Volksbühne in Berlin (Germany).
-At the same event the film was premiered to a full house. play loud! also had invited The Monks and some special guests from Silver Monk Time.
-For The Monks it was their first live performance in Germany for almost 40 years.
-After the film screening, The Monks were received with standing ovations by a frenetic audience.
-Special guest musicians Mark E. Smith (The Fall), The Raincoats, Schorsch Kamerun (Goldenen Zitronen) and Peter Hein (Fehlfarben) celebrated together with The Monks their comeback.
+At the same event the film was premiered to a full house. play loud! also had invited Monks and some special guests from Silver Monk Time.
+For Monks, it was their first live performance in Germany for almost 40 years.
+After the film screening, Monks were received with standing ovations by a frenetic audience.
+Special guest musicians Mark E. Smith (The Fall), The Raincoats, Schorsch Kamerun (Goldenen Zitronen) and Peter Hein (Fehlfarben) celebrated together with Monks their comeback.
 Among the audience were also some of the old collaborators, such as Walther Niemann, Wolfgang Gluszczewski and Jimmy Bowien.

 Since the completion of filming in 2002 seven of the film's protagonists have died: